S Corporation Officers & Payroll

 The corporation should first pay the officer(s) wages as employees for their services prior to paying any distributions to the shareholder(s).

-We at ASAP advise all officers to speak with their CPA's throughout the year to develop proper tax planning and to help establish a reasonable compensation for the officers as employees prior to issuing any distributions to the officers as shareholders.
+We at ASAP Accounting & Payroll advise all officers to speak with their CPA's throughout the year to develop proper tax planning and to help establish a reasonable compensation for the officers as employees prior to issuing any distributions to the officers as shareholders.
 If you need a CPA, please let us know.
 To be clear, ASAP is not your CPA.
-Instead ASAP is your day to day accounting pro, we prefer to work closely with your CPA to help translate and implement the tax plan they have created for you.
+Instead, ASAP is your day-to-day accounting pro.
+We prefer to work closely with your CPA to help translate and implement the tax plan they have created for you.

 IRS indicates that some factors considered by the courts in determining reasonable compensation: